-Witnesses in Hesperia helped track down a suspected after a hit-and-run crash that killed a 15-year-old boy identified as Moises Chequete.
+Witnesses in Hesperia helped track down a suspect after a hit-and-run crash that killed a 15-year-old boy identified as Moises Chequete.
 According to a Victor Valley News report, the incident occurred the morning of June 15, 2017.
 Moises was walking alone north along Santa Fe Avenue when a blue 1992 Chevy Corsica driven by 20-year-old Benjamin Jordan Harrity struck him from behind and failed to stop and render aid to the victim.
-Moises was rushed to an area hospital, but died from his injuries.
+Moises was rushed to an area hospital but died from his injuries.

 Quick Action by Witnesses

-Witnesses followed the suspect vehicle while updating police about its location until deputies arrived at the scene.
+Witnesses followed the suspect’s vehicle while updating police about its location until deputies arrived at the scene.
 Police said without the witnesses they would not have been able to locate the hit-and-run vehicle and driver.
 Harrity was detained and determined to have been under the influence.
 He was booked on suspicion of vehicular manslaughter while intoxicated.
 Police have commended the witnesses for their quick thinking and immediate notification of 911 operators.
 The information the witnesses provided helped police apprehend the suspect in a timely manner, officials said.